-There are several ways to set up and create the subnets and custom VPC instance in the cluster manager:
+There are several ways to set up and create the subnets and custom VPC instance in BCM:

-- 1. by using Advanced settings options in the clusterextension plugin options, in the command line cm-cluster-extension utility (section 4.1), - 2. by using the Bright View private cloud creation wizard (section 3.1), - 3. by manually creating and configuring the private cloud object using cmsh.
+- 1. by using Advanced settings options in the clusterextension plugin options, in the command line cm-cluster-extension utility (section 4.1), - 2. by using the Base View private cloud creation wizard (section 3.1), - 3. by manually creating and configuring the private cloud object using cmsh.